sleibman/flappythirds/README.md

-#This is a terrible game
+# This is a terrible game :rocket:

 http://tef.github.io/flappythirds/